tungph/LRU-Tab-Trimmer/README.md

-# Auto Tab Discard for Firefox
+# LRU Tab Trimmer

-A Firefox extension that uses the native tab discarding method (`browser.tabs.discard`) to automatically reduce memory usage of inactive tabs.
+A Firefox extension that uses the native tab discarding method (`browser.tabs.discard`) to automatically reduce memory usage of inactive tabs using an LRU (Least Recently Used) strategy.
 This extension is optimized specifically for Firefox and provides efficient tab management without DOM replacement.

 ## Features